BenjaminTuckerInstitute/Liberty/3/12/liberty.md

 *Archbishop of Paris.*

-M. Edouard Lockroy immediately answered:
+M\.
+Edouard Lockroy immediately answered:

 Paris.
 May 21, 1885.